 All you need to start yoga or meditation is the willingness to begin; a willingness to try something new.
 And let’s face it, if you’ve lived with chronic pain for any length of time, you probably know that conventional pain management is not always effective.
 So, what do you have to lose?

-I believe we should be offering to teach yoga and meditation to our chronic pain patients, to improve their quality of life.
+I believe yoga teachers and meditation instructors should be made available to our chronic pain patients to improve their quality of life.

-These practices are effective, and they can give us a low cost, highly effective way of improving the lives of people living with chronic pain and its associated problems.
+These ancient Indian practices provide many health benefits and can give us a low cost, highly effective way of improving the lives of people living with chronic pain and its associated problems.

 A new option for health care providers

-What is more heart warming than that now yoga, breathing and meditation practices are widely accepted by the medical community?
-There are courses where health care providers can learn these powerful ancient healing techniques and earn the Continuous Education Credits too.
+What is more heartwarming than the fact that yoga, breathing, and meditation practices are now widely accepted by the medical community?
+There are courses where healthcare providers and medical students can learn these powerful ancient healing techniques and earn continuing education credits.

 This content is not intended to be a substitute for professional medical advice, diagnosis or treatment.
 Always seek the advice of your physician or another qualified health provider with any questions you may have regarding a medical condition.